-- 4.1 Trial Setting A case management conference will be required in order to set any matter for trial.
-Case managements may be set on the court's own motion after a party has filed a notice of matter ready for trial or upon the good faith request of either party.
-Form orders for setting trial have been attached to this document.
+5.2 - Trial Setting - A case management conference will be required prior to setting any matter for jury trial and for any non-jury trial requiring more than 2 hours.
+Case managements may be set on the court's own motion or after a party has filed a notice of matter ready for trial or upon the good faith request of either party.
+Form orders for setting trial will be provided prior to the case management hearing.
 Counsel should be prepared to advise the court of all information necessary to complete the order during the conference.
-As noted in the order, mediation will be required. - 4.2 Trial Schedules Trials in the civil division are normally scheduled on the last week of each month.
+As noted in the order, mediation will be required.

+5.3 - Trial Schedules - Trials in Civil Division S are scheduled on the first, and third week of each month.
 Because of limited courtroom availability and other resources, trials cannot be specially set on other weeks, except in very unusual circumstances.
-Unless otherwise ordered, jury selection is conducted the Friday before the trial period, beginning at 9:00 a.m., and pretrial conferences will be held three weeks prior to the jury selection.
-A specific list of available trial periods and the corresponding dates for jury selection and pretrial conferences may be obtained from the judicial assistant.
+Unless otherwise ordered, jury selection is conducted the Friday before the trial period, beginning at 8:30 a.m., and pre-trial/docket sounding for all trials scheduled for the trial period is conducted at 9:00 a.m. on the Thursday two weeks before jury selection.
+Motions will not be considered at docket sounding unless cleared with the judge's office in advance and properly noticed.
+A specific list of available trial periods and the corresponding dates for jury selection and docket sounding may be obtained from the Judicial Assistant.
 Trials are stacked during each trial period.
 Trials are not specifically set during any given trial period for particular dates.
 The parties must be prepared to try the case on any day(s) during the trial period.
-The Court will, however, attempt to accommodate the scheduling needs of the parties, counsel or witnesses, and information as to the trials scheduled for any given trial period can be obtained either from the judicial assistant or on the above web site.
+The Court will, however, attempt to accommodate the scheduling needs of the parties, counsel or witnesses, and information as to the trials scheduled for any given trial period can be obtained from the judicial assistant.

-SECTION 5 - MISCELLANEOUS
+SECTION 6 - MISCELLANEOUS

-- 5.1 Settlement Any time a matter is scheduled for trial or hearing and the parties have resolved the matter, all parties have the responsibility of notifying the Court as soon as possible of the settlement, and advising the Court of the party who will prepare and present the appropriate judgment, dismissal, stipulation or other order. - 5.2 Transmittal or cover letter All materials delivered to the Court should be accompanied by a transmittal or cover letter advising the Court of the circumstances or reason for the transmittal.
+6.1 - Settlement - Any time a matter is scheduled for trial or hearing and the parties have resolved the matter, all parties have the responsibility of notifying the Court as soon as possible of the settlement, and advising the Court of the party who will prepare and present the appropriate judgment, dismissal, stipulation or other order.

+6.2 - Transmittal or cover letter - All materials delivered to the Court should be accompanied by a transmittal or cover letter advising the Court of the circumstances or reason for the transmittal.
 For example, a cover letter with a proposed order should indicate if it is pursuant to a ruling on a certain date, is agreed to by all parties, or is submitted under other circumstances.

-5.3 - Copies to counsel or parties - All materials, including transmittal letters, submitted to the Court must be copied to all other counsel or unrepresented parties unless otherwise permitted by law.
+6.3 - Copies to counsel or parties - All materials, including transmittal letters, submitted to the Court must be copied to all other counsel or unrepresented parties unless otherwise permitted by law.